Gorodenkoff - stock.adobe.com

 By proactively identifying risks, optimizing resources and continuously learning from past incidents, AI offers a forward-thinking approach to disaster recovery that could be the difference between a minor IT hiccup and a significant business disruption.

-AI can put this information into context that might indicate potential future failures because it has more insight into how these issues might present and explode into failures.
+AI can put this information into context that could indicate potential future failures because it has more insight into how these issues might present.
 AI can also often provide remediation suggestions.

-Simply put, AI-enabled predictive capabilities can significantly reduce downtime by alerting IT departments to issues before they become critical, allowing them to address problems proactively.
+Simply put, AI-enabled predictive capabilities can significantly reduce downtime by alerting IT departments to issues before they become critical, enabling them to address problems proactively.

 Data is the lifeblood of most businesses.
-AI can expedite data and service restoration processes by identifying the most important systems that need to be restored first, ensuring that businesses can get up and running quickly.
+AI can expedite data and service restoration processes by identifying the most important systems that need to be restored first, such as databases, communications tools and payment systems.
+This helps ensure that businesses can get up and running quickly.

 This is especially crucial for companies operating in sectors where real-time data access is pivotal.
 What makes AI very useful in this kind of scenario is that it removes human emotion and questionable decision-making from the loop.